langfuse/langfuse-docs/pages/docs/integrations/openai.md

 from langfuse.openai import openai
 ```

-The replacement works for OpenAI SDK version `>=0.27.8`.
-Async functions and streaming are supported for the OpenAI SDK version `>=1.0.0`.
+The replacement works for OpenAI SDK versions `>=0.27.8`.
+Async functions and streaming are supported for the OpenAI SDK versions `>=1.0.0`.

 ### Attributes